 Email won't be replaced no matter how inefficient it can be because it's convenient and everyone knows how to use it.
 You simply set up an account for your clients using their email and subscribe them to tasks where they’ll receive notifications when there's a new comment.
 This way, they get updates automatically and they can reply from their inbox.

 Clients can even send an email to a project address and it will be converted to a discussion.
-A team can then treat those discussion as new tasks initiated by the client, convert them to a task, and treat as another to-do.
+A team can then treat those discussions as new tasks initiated by the client, convert them to a task, and treat as another to-do.

 Custom addresses in ActiveCollab